apify/crawlee/README-new.md

 ## Contributing

-We welcome any contributions!
+Your code contributions are welcome and you'll praised to the eternity!
 If you have any ideas for improvements, either submit an issue or create a pull request.